ZVDetector/ZVDetector/readme.md

 ![image](https://github.com/ZVDetector/ZVDetector/blob/master/figure/tc4.png)

 4. Save packets to /state_aware/result/traffic as the ground truth of message formats.
+(Just for evaluation)

 4.1 Display the captured packets in real time.